openstack/openstack-manuals/doc/admin-guide/source/shared-file-systems-quotas.rst

 .. code-block:: console

-   $ manila quota-update %tenant_id% --shares 51 --snapshots 51 --force
+   $ manila quota-update %project_id% --shares 51 --snapshots 51 --force

 To revert quotas to default for a project or for a user, delete quotas:

 .. code-block:: console

-   $ manila quota-delete --tenant %tenant_id% --user %user_id%
+   $ manila quota-delete --tenant %project_id% --user %user_id%